wikivisor/mediawiki-pages-DynamicMenu/README.md

 ## Global menu

 A multilevel collapsible menu (the first level is always expanded).
-Provided by the TreeAndMenu extension.
 Served via `Mediawiki:Sitenotice` using `Global menu` template.

 **Advantage:** Appears on all pages.